AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/configure-mysql-slave-connection-on-cloud.md

 - [Environment variables](https://devdocs.magento.com/cloud/env/variables-intro.html)
 - [MySQL high-load bottleneck in Adobe Commerce on cloud infrastructure](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/database/mysql-high-load-bottleneck-in-magento-commerce-cloud.html?lang=en)
 - [Database best practices for Adobe Commerce on cloud infrastructure](database-on-cloud.md)

->![NOTE]
->
->We are aware that this article may still contain industry-standard software terms that some may find racist, sexist, or oppressive and which may make the reader feel hurt, traumatized, or unwelcome.
-Adobe is working to remove these terms from our code, documentation, and user experiences.